lgngnr/regex-php-examples/README.md

 - \t tab (hex 09)
 - \xhh character with hex code hh
 - \ddd character with octal code ddd, or backreference

+Inside a **character class**, or if the decimal number is greater than 9 and there have not been that many capturing subpatterns, PCRE re-reads up to three octal digits following the backslash, and generates a single byte from the least significant 8 bits of the value.
+Any subsequent digits stand for themselves.
+For example:

+- \040 is another way of writing a space
+- \40 is the same, provided there are fewer than 40 previous capturing subpatterns
+- \7 is always a back reference
+- \11 might be a back reference, or another way of writing a tab
+- \011 is always a tab
+- \0113 is a tab followed by the character "3"
+- \113 is the character with octal code 113 (since there can be no more than 99 back references)
+- \377 is a byte consisting entirely of 1 bits
+- \81 is either a back reference, or a binary zero followed by the two characters "8" and "1"

+The **third use** of backslash is for **specifying generic character types**:

+- \d any decimal digit
+- \D any character that is not a decimal digit
+- \h any horizontal whitespace character (since PHP 5.2.4)
+- \H any character that is not a horizontal whitespace character (since PHP 5.2.4)
+- \s any whitespace character
+- \S any character that is not a whitespace character
+- \v any vertical whitespace character (since PHP 5.2.4)
+- \V any character that is not a vertical whitespace character (since PHP 5.2.4)
+- \w any "word" character
+- \W any "non-word" character

+Each pair of escape sequences partitions the complete set of characters into two disjoint sets.
+Any given character matches one, and only one, of each pair.

+The **fourth use** of backslash is for **certain simple assertions**.
+An assertion specifies a condition that has to be met at a particular point in a match, without consuming any characters from the subject string.
+The use of subpatterns for more complicated assertions is described below.

+The **backslashed assertions** are:

+- \b word boundary
+- \B not a word boundary
+- \A start of subject (independent of multiline mode)
+- \Z end of subject or newline at end (independent of multiline mode)
+- \z end of subject (independent of multiline mode)
+- \G first matching position in subject

+**Unicode character properties**

+- \p{xx} a character with the xx property
+- \P{xx} a character without the xx property
+- \X an extended Unicode sequence

+The property names represented by xx above are limited to the Unicode general category properties.
+Each character has exactly one such property, specified by a two-letter abbreviation.
+For compatibility with Perl, negation can be specified by including a circumflex between the opening brace and the property name.
+For example, \p{^Lu} is the same as \P{Lu}.

+**Supported property codes**

+- C	Other
+- Cc	Control
+- Cf	Format
+- Cn	Unassigned
+- Co	Private use
+- Cs	Surrogate
+- L	Letter	Includes the following properties: Ll, Lm, Lo, Lt and Lu.
+- Ll	Lower case letter
+- Lm	Modifier letter
+- Lo	Other letter
+- Lt	Title case letter
+- Lu	Upper case letter
+- M	Mark
+- Mc	Spacing mark
+- Me	Enclosing mark
+- Mn	Non-spacing mark
+- N	Number
+- Nd	Decimal number
+- Nl	Letter number
+- No	Other number
+- P	Punctuation
+- Pc	Connector punctuation
+- Pd	Dash punctuation
+- Pe	Close punctuation
+- Pf	Final punctuation
+- Pi	Initial punctuation
+- Po	Other punctuation
+- Ps	Open punctuation
+- S	Symbol
+- Sc	Currency symbol
+- Sk	Modifier symbol
+- Sm	Mathematical symbol
+- So	Other symbol
+- Z	Separator
+- Zl	Line separator
+- Zp	Paragraph separator
+- Zs	Space separator

+**Anchors \* \$**

 ---